-Situation: Sustainability rests on the principle that we must meet the needs of the present without compromising the ability of future generations to meet their own needs.
-Researching new crops and finding new markets for existing crops are potential ways to enhance Montana's growth in sustainable agriculture.
-Farmers and ranchers in Montana have historically practiced sustainable activities due to the marginal opportunities for success in a semi-arid climate.
-A basic principle of sustainable agriculture is to investigate current agricultural practices and find economically feasible and environmentally friendly alternatives to current agricultural practices.
+Situation: Basic principles of sustainable agriculture are to investigate current agricultural practices and find economically feasible and environmentally friendly alternatives to current agricultural practices without compromising the ability of future generations to meet their own needs.
+Farmers and ranchers in Montana have historically practiced sustainable activities due to the marginal opportunities for success in a semi arid climate.
 These include optimizing the use of chemicals for pest control, using alternative tillage systems, and increasing crop diversity.
-With the continuing rise in fuel prices, farming practices that reduce dependence on fuel will add to the profitability of the enterprise.
-This factor alone provides incentives to farmers to investigate sustainable agricultural methods.
 Increases in ethanol production from corn has put upward price pressure on small grains and also increased interest in using small grains for ethanol production.
 Camelina and safflower have demonstrated high overall adaptation to dryland conditions that often prevail in much of Montana.
-The shift to more efficient and profitable specialty crops will continue to generate major interest in the future.
-The use of the Internet for information dissemination has become an increasingly valuable method to provide stakeholders with materials to assist in their decision-making.
-As technology advances and producers begin to rely more on computer-aided information, the role of MSU research and outreach will continue to increase in their importance and impact.

 Priorities: Research conducted in sustainable agricultural projects support our priority to develop competitive, sustainable, and viable plant and animal systems for Montanans.
-Increasing crop diversity with the use of oilseeds like camelina will improve crop agronomics and will improve the economic well-being of dryland agricultural producers in the Northern Plains.
 In order to decrease Montana's primary dependence on small grains and forage crops, research is being conducted on the feasibility of growing a variety of crops including pulse crops (pea, lentil, chickpea, and soybean), herbs, mustard, safflower, sunflower, canola, turf grass, and specialty grains.
+Increasing crop diversity will improve the economic well being of dryland agricultural producers in Montana and the Northern Plains.